alexis-/BitShelter/README.md

 2. Right-click on its **Tray Icon**
 3. Make sure **Run at startup** is Checked.

+- *Issues when running within Windows on MacOS' Bootcamp*

+Most of these issues can be fixed by following [this guide](https://www.edandersen.com/2015/07/06/windows-10-on-mac-bootcamp-fixes/) (section *System Restore, Restore Points and Windows 7 style backups do not work*).

 - *Connection to the service failed*: What to do ?